The Movies That Almost Ruined Chris Hemsworth’s Career

 Chris Hemsworth is in theaters with Thor: Love and Thunder, his fourth solo adventure in the MCU.
-Currently, the actor is famous around the world for playing the Asgardian in Marvel movies.
+Currently, the actor famous worldwide for playing the Asgardian in Marvel movies.
 But in addition to his performance as the hero, the Australian has unusual projects in his filmography.
 Some of them almost ruined his career.

-“After the events of Avengers: Endgame, Thor is trying to find inner peace.
-However, the Asgardian is forced back into action and recruits Valkyrie, Korg and Jane Foster to face Gorr, the Butcher of the Gods.
+‘After the events of Avengers: Endgame, Thor tries to achieve inner peace.
+However, the Asgardian is forced to return to and recruit Valkyrie, Korg and Jane Foster to face Gorr, the Butcher of the Gods’, states the official synopsis for Thor 4.

 Born in 1983, Chris Hemsworth began his artistic career in Australian TV productions.
 In 2011, the actor was cast as Thor in the MCU.
 Since then, he has stood out as one of the highest paid stars in Hollywood.